 Signs of Xanax Addiction

 Xanax addiction, especially if combined with other drugs like alcohol or opiates, can be extremely dangerous.
-Xanax affects the CNS by slowing activity, which can affect judgement.
+Xanax affects the CNS by slowing activity, which can affect judgment.
 Therefore the information taken in by our senses is processed at a much slower rate.

 Diagnostic and Statistical Manual — The DSM-5

-Authored by the American Psychiatric Association, The Diagnostic and Statistical Manual of Mental Disorders (DSM) is the handbook used by health care professionals in the United States and much of the world as the authoritative guide to the diagnosis of mental health problems.
-The DSM-5 contains descriptions, symptoms and other criteria for diagnosing mental disorders, like substance use disorder.
+Authored by the American Psychiatric Association, The Diagnostic and Statistical Manual of Mental Disorders (DSM) is the handbook used by healthcare professionals in the United States and much of the world as the authoritative guide to the diagnosis of mental health problems.
+The DSM-5 contains descriptions, symptoms, and other criteria for diagnosing mental disorders, like substance use disorder.

-Withdrawal Symptoms from Xanax Abuse
+Life-Threatening Withdrawal Symptoms from Xanax Abuse

-Withdrawal symptoms from abusing Xanax can range from mild – irritability, insomnia, anxiety – to more serious complications such as tachycardia, which is a higher than normal heart rate.
+Withdrawal symptoms from abusing Xanax can range from mild — irritability, insomnia, anxiety — to more serious complications such as tachycardia, which is a higher-than-normal heart rate.

 Xanax Abuse and Xanax Addiction: What’s the Difference?

 There is, of course, a difference between occasionally using a drug and suffering from an actual addiction.
-Having a physical, mental and emotional dependence on a substance can be defined as addiction.
-Taking a substance as directed by a physician is very different from abuse, drug use and addiction to that substance.
+Having a physical, mental, and emotional dependence on a substance can be defined as addiction.
+Taking a substance as directed by a physician is very different from abuse, drug use, and addiction to that substance.

 Signs of Xanax Abuse and Xanax Addiction

 Xanax abuse occurs when an individual uses it without a prescription.
 Addiction occurs when a physical tolerance builds and more and more must be consumed.
-Withdrawal symptoms for those who abuse xanax can be mild.
+Withdrawal symptoms for those who abuse Xanax can be mild.
 However, even if you have been taking Xanax as prescribed for a prolonged period, you can experience severe withdrawal symptoms when the drug is stopped.
 To ease withdrawal symptoms can require medical detox.

-When people abuse Xanax over time, their body and brain develop a dependency on the drug, meaning that when they reduce their use or stop using altogether, they can experience painful, sometimes serious withdrawal symptoms.
+When people abuse Xanax over time, their body and brain develop a dependency on the drug, meaning that when they reduce their use or stop using it altogether, they can experience painful, sometimes serious withdrawal symptoms.
 The desire to avoid uncomfortable benzodiazepine withdrawal symptoms may lead some people to keep abusing Xanax.

 Physical Symptoms

 Benzodiazepines affect the production of the brain chemical GABA, which is a neurotransmitter that regulates breathing and reasoning, among other things.
-Because of this fact, the risk of overdose is only increased with the addition someone tends to abuse alcohol or other substances while abusing Xanax.
+Because of this fact, the risk of overdose is only increased with the addition of someone who tends to abuse alcohol or other substances while abusing Xanax.

 Withdrawal Process